githubtraining/write-javascript-actions/responses/01_explain-syntax.md

 ## Go on...
 Tell me more!

 I'm glad you asked.
-Let's take a look at the workflow file that we just committed to this repository.
+Let's take a look at a workflow file similar to what we just committed to this repository.

 ```yaml
 name: CI